-(1) The grant date fair value of the option grant was determined using a Black-Scholes option pricing model.
-Refer to Note 13, "Stock-based Compensation" beginning on page 71 of the Notes to Consolidated Financial Statements included in the Annual Report on Form 10-K filed on February 27, 2014 for the relevant assumptions used to determine the valuation of our option awards in 2013.
+(1) For operating metric-based PSUs and time-based restricted stock awards, determined based on a price per share which was the closing price of the Company's Common Stock on the date of grant.
+For TSR-based PSUs, valued at \$66.31 per share using a Monte Carlo simulation model.
+For 2014, the grant date for Mr. Cashman, Ms. Shields, Mr. Abu-Hadba and Mr. Fredberg was March 5, 2014 and the closing price of a share of the Company's common stock was \$83.40.
+For Mr. Kocis, the grant date was July 31, 2014 and the closing price of a share of the Company's common stock was \$76.94.
+The grant date fair value of the option grant was determined using a Black-Scholes option pricing model.
+Refer to Note 12, "Stock-based Compensation" beginning on page 76 of the Notes to Consolidated Financial Statements included in the Annual Report on Form 10-K filed on February 26, 2015 for the relevant assumptions used to determine the valuation of our option award in 2014.
 The amount in the table reflects the dollar amount that will be recognized for financial statement reporting purposes over the four-year vesting period, computed in accordance with accounting guidance for stock-based compensation.
 The grant date fair value of the performance-based restricted stock awards was determined based on a price per share which was the closing price of the Company's common stock on the date of grant.
 These amounts reflect the fair values of these awards on the grant date, and do not correspond to the actual value that may be recognized by the NEOs.

-Our Compensation Committee authorized the grant of new hire stock option and PSU awards to Mr. Abu-Hadba at a meeting which was held on April 25, 2013.
-In keeping with our standard policy and practice, the awards were granted on April 30, 2013, consistent with the Company's Equity Grant Policy.
-The exercise price of the stock options that were awarded was \$80.86 per share, the closing price of our Common Stock on the grant date as reported on the NASDAQ Global Select Market.
+Our Compensation Committee authorized the grant of new hire stock option and RSU awards to Mr. Kocis at a meeting which was held on July 28, 2014.
+In keeping with our standard policy and practice, the awards were granted on July 31, 2014, consistent with the Company's Equity Grant Policy.
+The exercise price of the stock options that were awarded was \$76.94 per share, the closing price of our Common Stock on the grant date as reported on the NASDAQ Global Select Market.
 The terms of the options provide for vesting in four equal annual installments commencing one year from the date of grant.
 The options have a 10-year life.

-Outstanding Equity Awards at Fiscal Year-End (Fiscal Year 2013)
+Outstanding Equity Awards at Fiscal Year-End (Fiscal Year 2014)